osrf/ariac-docker/README.md

 ## Running a single trial

-To run a specific trial (in this case the trial called `example_trial1`), call:
+To run a specific trial (in this case the trial called `example_trial2`), call:

 ```
-./run_trial.bash example_team example_trial1
+./run_trial.bash example_team example_trial2

 # For your team you will run:
 # ./run_trial.bash <your_team_name> <trial_name>
 ```

 This will instantiate Docker containers from the images that were prepared earlier: one for the ARIAC competition server, and one for your team's system.
-The ARIAC environment will be started using the competition configuration file associated with the trial name (i.e. `comp_configs/example_trial1.yaml`), and the user configuration file associated with your team name (i.e. `example_team/team_config.yaml`).
+The ARIAC environment will be started using the competition configuration file associated with the trial name (i.e. `comp_configs/example_trial2.yaml`), and the user configuration file associated with the team name (i.e. `example_team/team_config.yaml`).

 Once the trial has finished (because your system completed the trial, because you made a call to the `/ariac/end_competition` service, or because time ran out), the logs from the trial will be available in the `logs` directory that has now been created locally.
+In the above invocation, the example code will end the competition after ~20 seconds (errors being printed to the terminal as the trial shuts down are expected).

 ## Reviewing the results of a trial